Canada E-bike Market Analysis by Mordor Intelligence

 By Application Type: Cargo Utility Spurs Commercial Adoption

-City and urban riding held a 45.51% share of the Canadian e-bike market in 2024.
-Yet cargo/utility is forecast to grow at an 11.48% CAGR through 2030, transforming parcel distribution in dense downtown cores.
+City/urban e-bikes accounted for 43.51% of sales in 2025; cargo/utility platforms are projected to expand at a 13.41% CAGR through 2031, transforming parcel distribution in dense downtown cores.
 FedEx, Purolator, and Canada Post continue expanding pilot fleets equipped with insulated cargo boxes and integrated telematics.

 Commercial buyers value hourly operating costs as much as environmental gains.
 Fleet managers in Toronto report up to one-third faster deliveries in curbside-restricted zones versus vans.
 Municipalities offer preferred curb access and zero-emission delivery zones, reinforcing economics.
 Recreational trekking, bolstered by better battery range and trail investments, provides a third leg of demand, particularly in Alberta’s mountain parks, where e-bikes open longer routes to casual cyclists.